centurio1987/NewbiesDeepTagging/README.md

 # NewbiesDeepTagging
-this project is for Image Tagging with deeplearning Hi, We are newbies :)
+this project is for Image Tagging with deeplearning.
+Hi, We are newbies :)